arturdryomov/pages/content/posts/2019-10-06-kotlin-enum-recipes.md

 }
 ```

 Enumerations are not so different.
-Don’t scream at developers!
+Don’t scream in code!
-We don’t have [BASIC](https://en.wikipedia.org/wiki/BASIC) constraints.
+We don’t have [BASIC](https://en.wikipedia.org/wiki/BASIC) syntax constraints.

 ```kotlin
 enum class Fruit {